I won’t lie – I’d be happy to live somewhere with no winter for the rest of my life.

 The Forever Garden by Laura Snyder, illustrated by Samantha Cotterill

 Honey loves her garden and Laurel, the little girl who lives next door, loves coming over to help Honey take care of the garden.
-Then Honey has to move, and Laurel is not only devastated to lose her kindly neighbor but deeply concerned about what will happen to Honey’s garden when she leaves.
+Then Honey has to move, and Laurel is not only devastated to lose her daily dose of friendship from her neighbor but deeply concerned about what will happen to Honey’s garden when she leaves.

 Snow Rabbit, Spring Rabbit: A Book of Changing Seasons by Il Sung Na